-Born at Dillenburg Castle in Germany, William inherited the title of count of Nassau at birth.
-The Nassaus had belonged to the German nobility for centuries.
-They also held property in the Low Countries.
-The young German count’s life was transformed when in 1544, the death of a childless cousin left him in possession of extensive lands in France and the Netherlands.
+Born in Germany, William inherited the title of count of Nassau at birth.
+The young German count’s life was transformed when in 1544, when he inherited extensive lands in France and the Netherlands.
 These included an independent principality in southern France: Orange.
 Henceforth, he styled himself prince of Orange (later he was also referred to as William the Silent).
-Wealth and power awaited him.
-The following year, Charles V summoned the 12-year-old to the imperial court at Brussels to complete his education.
-The Nassaus, who were Protestant, agreed that William would become Catholic.
-That was the condition the emperor had stipulated.

-William’s star rose rapidly at the imperial court.
-Philip II (Charles V’s son and heir) appointed him to the advisory council of leading nobles.
-He also appointed him stadholder of Holland, Zeeland and Utrecht, the principal provinces.
+Philip II appointed him stadholder of Holland, Zeeland and Utrecht, the principal provinces.
 The characters and interests of the two men conflicted however, and they developed a mutual antipathy.
-Deeply pious and serious, Philip tried to strengthen the monarchy’s central authority and to maintain an exclusive monopoly for the Catholic Church.
+Deeply pious, Philip tried to strengthen the monarchy’s central authority and to maintain an exclusive monopoly for the Catholic Church.
 To achieve this he persecuted Protestants relentlessly.
-By contrast, William was a cultivated man of the world.
-He supported freedom of religion and conscience.
-A centralised monarchy undermined the ancient privileges of the nobility and provinces.
-In 1559, Philip moved to Spain, to the relief of William and his fellow nobles.
-Philip and William would never meet again.
+By contrast, William supported freedom of religion and conscience.